Jean Karadja Pasha

 Prince Jean Constantin Alexandre Othon Karadja Pasha (March 9, 1835 in Nauplia – August 11, 1894 in The Hague) was a Phanariot army officer and diplomat of the Ottoman Empire.
-He was also a talented pianist and composer.
+He was also a pianist and composer.

 Family

-Jean was the son of Prince Constantin Caradja (1799–1860) and Adèle Condo Dandolo (1814–1891) who descended from the famous Venetian Doges family.
-He was the grandson of Prince John Caradja.
+Jean was the son of Prince Constantin Caradja (1799–1860) and Adèle Condo Dandolo (1814–1891) who descended from the famous Venetian Dogal family.
+He was the grandson of Prince John G. Caradja.

 In 1859 he married in Caroline Durand in Constantinople.
 They had one child before they divorced: